-The choice of the Stern-Geary (B) constant may be the most important factor affecting reported electrochemical corrosion rates.
-As can be seen in equation 1, corrosion rate (i{corr}) is directly proportional to B. Within reason, a B value could be chosen to make the ECR probe corrosion rates coincide with

-Table 2 - Stern-Geary constants measured by the HDA technique.
+The choice of the Stern-Geary (B) constant may be the most powerful factor affecting reported electrochemical corrosion rates.
+As can be seen in equation 1, corrosion rate is directly proportional to B. Within reason, a B value could be chosen to make the ECR probe corrosion rates coincide with mass loss corrosion rates.
+This was not done in this report; rather the B values measured using the HDA technique were used to calculate the corrosion rates.
+Other studies^{1,2} of ECR probes did not report the method used to calculate corrosion rates or the value of B used